cev-api/NiceWurst/README.md

 - **AutoEat**: Automatically consumes food based on configured hunger/health thresholds.
 - **AutoSteal**: Automatically takes items from opened chests and shulker boxes based on filters.
 - **ChestSearch**: Scans opened chests for matching items and highlights valuable chests.
+- **LootSearch**: Using my fork of SeedMapper you can export loot tables for selected/all structures and then parse that information using the same UI as ChestSearch.
 - **EnchantmentHandler**: Overlays enchantment breakdowns in chest GUIs with quick-take actions.
 - **ItemHandler**: HUD/GUI for inspecting nearby dropped items, selecting pick/reject rules, and tracing.
 - **SignFramePT**: Right-click forwards interactions on item frames or signs to the block behind them (with hold-sneak to interact normally).